ipo-exe/plans/docs/iofiles.rst

     .. code-block:: python

-        # this code is for QGIS python console
+        # This code is for QGIS python console
         import processing

+        # Set file names
         input_file = 'path/to/input.tif'
         output_file = 'path/to/output.asc'

         '''
         In gdal data types are encoded in the following way:
         1: 8-bit unsigned integer (byte)